argoproj-labs/old-argo-dataflow/docs/METRICS.md

 Use this to track back-pressure.

-One single figure produced by replica 0.
+Only exposed by replica 0.

 Golden metric type: traffic.